 If you are worried about how you are doing in a class, go and talk with the professor.
 Don't put it off; the sooner you go the better.
 Find out what help is available, if your professor can give you advice on how to study, if he can help you understand a particular topic, etc.

 It is your responsibility to check your university email account frequently.
 Always use your university email address when communicating with your professors.
-Keep your email professional; no colored text, backgrounds, cute quotes, etc.
+Keep your email professional; no colored text, backgrounds, cute quotes, etc. Do not use texting abreviations.
+Be certain that the email contains your first and last names as well as your course number and section number.

 Don't ever cheat; not even on homework.
 All cases of cheating are to be reported; in our case at the University of South Carolina, it is to the Office of Academic Integrity.
 The consequences of cheating could be expulsion and you certainly don't want that.
 Today it is easy to share information or to copy information from the web.
 Be certain that the work that you turn in is actually your work.
 If you cut and paste it from the web it is plagiarism.
 Carefully cite all quoted passages.